Suppressors are one of the biggest game-changers to hit shooting.

 Hopefully, the information here gets you to the proper cover for your preferred shooting style.

 Running a cover on your suppressor?
-Tell us which is your fave in the comments below.
-Also, if you’re looking to add another suppressor to your gun safe, check out our guide for the Best Places to Buy a Suppressor Online & Off.
+Tell us which is your favorite in the comments below.
+If you’re adding another suppressor to your gun safe, check out our guide for the Best Places to Buy a Suppressor Online & Off.

 you guys need to cover Modtac Suppressor shields.
 They're carbon fiber covers and theyre amazing